The Wright Institute Clinical Program Office of Diversity, Equity and Inclusion

 If you are interested in applying for a DEI Fellowship…

-1. If you are applying to the Wright Institute as an entering student and would also like to apply for a DEI Junior Fellowship, complete the supplemental prompt in the admissions application.
+1. If you are applying to the Wright Institute as an entering student and would also like to apply for a DEI Junior Fellowship, complete the supplemental prompt in the admissions application by the January 5th deadline.

 3. If you would like to apply for a DEI Postgraduate Fellowship, contact the Director of DEI at vlthompson@wi.edu.